KenKundert/emborg/README.rst

     alternative to *avendesora_account*.
 Be sure to make the file that contains it unreadable by others.

+passcommand:

+    An alternate to *passphrase*. *Borg* uses this command to access your passphrase.

 avendesora_account:

+    Another alternative to *passphrase*.
 The name of the Avendesora account used to hold the passphrase for the encryption key.
 Use this as an alternative to *passphrase*.
 This keeps your passphrase out of your settings file, but requires that GPG agent be available and loaded with your private key.
+This is normal when running interactively.
+When running batch, say from *cron*, you can use the Linux *keychain* command to retain your GPG credentials for you.

 src_dirs: